Regional Gap Year

 Young people who take a gap year in regional towns have the chance to upskill in new industries, meet down-to-earth people, make new friends and be part of vibrant communities.

-Live and work in thriving communities that are bouncing back after the toughest drought and bushfire season on record.
+It's a great opportunity to live and work in thriving communities that are bouncing back after drought, bushfires and COVID-19 lockdowns.
 The welcome mat has well and truly been rolled out and employers need an extra set of hands.

 Discover what you can earn and what you can learn about regional NSW.
 See first-hand where your fresh fruit and veggies come from, make a local’s day with a barista made coffee, or get a high from some hard yakka on a building site and gain skills that will take you from the bush to the boardroom.